-- The company deducts income tax on employee salaries on monthly basis and settles the amounts before the 15th day of each month in which the tax is incurred as per forms approved by the Tax Authority and submits its annual tax returns accompanied by payroll records and adjustments. - Inspection of the company's records until 2011 was carried out and company appealed against the tax authority estimates.

-- The company settles stamp tax in accordance with law no. 111 of 1980 and its amendments, The company received tax form no. (19) for years 2011-2015 and appealed the form within legal timeline.
+- The company deducts income tax on employee salaries on monthly basis and settles the amounts before the 15th day of each month in which the tax is incurred as per forms approved by the Tax Authority and submits its annual tax returns accompanied by payroll records and adjustments. - The company received tax form no. (38) for years till 2014 and appealed the form within legal timeline and currently preparing for re-inspection for the years from 2012 till 2017.

-- The company is subject to Value Added Tax (VAT), formerly sales tax, and submits relevant tax forms monthly, Inspection of the company's records until 2015 was carried out and tax claims were settled.
+- The company settles stamp tax in accordance with law no. 111 of 1980 and its amendments. - Company's records were inspected for the years till 2015 and the taxes due were paid. - d.
+VAT - The company is subject to Value Added Tax (VAT), formerly sales tax, and submits relevant tax forms monthly, Inspection of the company's records until 2015 was carried out and tax claims were settled.